Whether you’re a beginner or an advanced rider, this guide is designed to help you pick the perfect bike based on your needs.

-It will recommend you the most suitable bike type based on where and how you want to ride.
-This guide takes into account more than 20 different bike types.
+The guide will recommend the best bike type for you based on where and how you plan to ride.
+It considers more than 20 bike types to ensure you get the most suitable one.

-In this article, you will also learn what types of bikes there are, what their pros & cons are, where to buy them, what to keep in mind before you start riding a bike, and much more.
+In addition to learning about the different types of bikes and their pros and cons, you’ll also discover where to buy them, what to keep in mind before you start riding, and much more.

-As a passionate cyclist who has been riding bikes from the age of 4, I am super excited to share all this info with you.
+As a passionate cyclist who has been riding bikes since age 4, I’m thrilled to share all this valuable information with you.
 So, let’s get started!

-- Step 1: Decide How and Where Do You Want to Ride
+- Step 1: Decide How and Where You Want to Ride

 - Step 2: Set a Budget for Your New Bike